Cazpar/PaC-Pixel-Kingdom/README.md

 ## Gameplay
-The game is a Pacman-like game where the player controls a character that moves around a grid-like environment, collecting resources.
+The game is a Point and click game where the player controls a character that moves around a grid environment.

 ## Controls
 Click a tile to move the character around the environment.